stormpath/express-stormpath/docs/product.rst

 ------------------

-Express-Stormpath ships with a default, pre-configured session middleware by deafult.
+Express-Stormpath ships with a default, pre-configured session middleware by default.
 This middleware library, `client-sessions`_, is preconfigured for security and statelessness.

 If, for some reason, you'd like to store your session state in a database or